+Self accountability, also known as personal accountability, is a way of living in which you take responsibility for your actions and your life, learn from your mistakes, and quickly recover from any impulse to blame others, ignore problems, and hide from your own shortcomings.
 Self accountability is a key marker to a successful organization.
 To create an environment of responsibility, trust, and innovation, leadership and employees must all learn to develop self accountability.

 We’ll define accountable habits and examine what needs to happen within an organization and at the individual level to develop personal accountability.

 When individuals take responsibility for their actions rather than blaming others, it gives everyone the opportunity to learn, grow, and problem-solve together.
 This is a vital characteristic of a successful organization.
 Forbes points out that an organization that fosters accountability reaps the benefits of: